joneswack/dp-rfs/README.md

     bias=bias, # bias parameter of the polynomial kernel lengthscale=lengthscale, # inverse scale of the data (like lengthscale for Gaussian kernel) projection_type='gaussian'/'rademacher'/'srht'/'countsketch_scatter',
-    hierarchical=False/True,
-    complex_weights=False/True
+    complex_weights=False/True, # whether to use complex random projections (without complex_real outputs are complex-valued) complex_real=False/True, # whether to use complex-to-real sketches (outputs are real-valued) hierarchical=False/True, # see <https://arxiv.org/abs/1909.01410>
+    device='cpu'/'cuda', # whether to use CPU or GPU
 )

 feature_encoder.resample() # initialize random feature sample
-feature_encoder.cuda() # only for GPU
-feature_encoder.move_submodules_to_cuda() # only for GPU
 feature_encoder.forward(input_data) # project input data
 ```

 `projection_type` has a strong impact on the approximation quality and computation speed. `projection_type='srht'` uses the subsampled randomized Hadamard transform that makes use of structured matrix products.
 These are faster (especially on the GPU).
-They also give lower variances for odd degrees than Rademacher and Gaussian sketches.
+They also give lower variances than Rademacher and Gaussian sketches most of the time. `countsketch_scatter` uses CountSketches as the base projection to yield TensorSketch (<https://chbrown.github.io/kdd-2013-usb/kdd/p239.pdf>).

 Depending on the scaling of your data, high-degree sketches can give very large variances. `complex_weights` usually improve the approximation significantly in this case. `hierarchical` sketches (<https://arxiv.org/abs/1909.01410>) can be helpful too.
-Complex random features can be computed about as fast as real ones, but the cost of the downstream task is usually higher.
-Hierarchical sketches are more expensive to construct but have the same downstream cost.
+Complex random features can be computed about as fast as real ones, in particular when using `projection_type='srht'`.
+However, the downstream task is usually more expensive when working with complex data.
+Complex-to-Real (CtR) (`complex_real=True`) sketches return real-valued random features instead and thus alleviate this problem.

-At the bottom of `random_features/polynomial_sketch.py`, we show how to evaluate the unbiasedness of the approximation.
-You can directly run the script.

 ### Spherical Random Features (SRF)